allanbowe/rawsas/content/posts/2023-02-12-SAS_Communications_1973.md

 > We ask that the SAS installations copy and distribute this issue of SAS Communications.
-> Users wishing to receive further issues are encouraged to send us their naves and addresses.
+> Users wishing to receive further issues are encouraged to send us their names and addresses.